Features

 A branch picker modal and a PR creation dialog mean you can open a pull request straight from the thread.

 Fork any thread off any point.
-The fork inherits settings and shares the worktree.
+The fork inherits context and history, and shares the worktree.

 Automations & Hooks

 Schedule agents.
 Trigger on events.
-Define your own shortcuts.
+Define your own shortcut action buttons.

 Custom cron-based automations come with templates and run logs.
 A visual cron builder is included for users who don't write cron syntax.
 Automations are scoped per workspace or per project.